Skip to main content

 VOTE411.org

 LWV Education Fund (LWVEF) manages VOTE411.org, the League’s premier nationwide voter education resource.
 VOTE411.org serves millions of diverse voters every single year.
-National staff manage many aspects of VOTE411, including the technical needs, marketing the site, and promoting partnerships with other organizations and media partners.
+National staff manage many aspects of VOTE411, including the technical needs, national marketing initiatives, and promoting national partnerships with other organizations and media partners.

-The VOTE411.org voters’ guide program enables local and state Leagues to publish information on the candidates and issues in their area on the website.
-There is a cost-share associated with creating a voters’ guide, though the average cost per voter served ranges from 2 to 5 cents each year!
-For more information on how your League can create candidate information on the website, contact [email protected]
+The VOTE411.org voters’ guide enables local and state Leagues to publish information on the candidates and issues in their area on the website.
+There is a cost-share associated with creating a voters’ guide, though the average nationwide cost per voter served ranges from 2 to 5 cents each year!
+For more information on how your League can create a voters’ guide for your community on the website, contact [email protected].

 National staff maintains the site’s vast array of state-specific voting information (in partnership with key state and local Leagues) and provides training and technical support to the hundreds of Leagues who use VOTE411 to create voters’ guides across the country.
+LWVEF ensures the majority of the information found on VOTE411 is available in both English and Spanish.
 LWVEF also maintains a private listerv for League admins who participate in the voter guide system.
 If a League member is the admin for the VOTE411 program in their area, they can email [email protected] to subscribe.

 Diversity, Equity & Inclusion